-46.Will DHCS use "lessons learned" or other evaluations of counties where LTC is already carved in?
+52. Will DHCS use "lessons learned" or other evaluations of counties where LTC is already carved in?
 What are the best approaches for managing the benefit within Medi-Cal managed care?
 What are some improvements that are needed?

-A significant number of Medi-Cal beneficiaries residing in LTC facilities are already in counties with mandatory Medi-Cal managed care, including all COHS and CCI counties.
+A significant number of Medi-Cal members residing in LTC facilities are already in counties with mandatory Medi-Cal managed care, including all COHS and CCI counties.
 DHCS has been working with Cal MediConnect plans, MCPs, and LTC facilities in CCI and COHS counties to provide lessons learned and best practices for plans during the LTC transition.
 A summary of the SNF LTC Carve-In requirements, promising practices, and model contract language will be shared in a forthcoming resource.

-47. (Updated April 2023) What other initiatives are there on SNF quality and payments?
+53. (Updated October 2024) What other initiatives are there on SNF quality and payments?
 Will they intersect with the SNF LTC Carve-In?

-Assembly Bill (AB) 186 (Chapter 46, Statutes of 2022) establishes a new Workforce and Quality Incentive Program (WQIP) performance-based State directed payment under the managed care delivery system for Network Providers of SNF services.
-WQIP will provide directed payments to facilities through the managed care delivery system to succeed the former Fee-For-Service Quality and Accountability Supplemental Payment (QASP) program.
-AB 186 requires DHCS to establish the methodology, parameters, and eligibility criteria for the WQIP in consultation with representatives from the long-term care industry, organized labor, consumer advocates, and MCPs.
+Authorized by Welfare & Institutions Code Section 14126.024 (added by Assembly Bill (AB) 186 (Chapter 46, Statutes of 2022)), the SNF Workforce and Quality Incentive Program (WQIP) incentivizes facilities to improve quality of care, advance equity in healthcare outcomes, and invest in workforce.
+SNF WQIP provides directed payments to facilities through the managed care delivery system and succeeds the former Fee-For-Service Quality and Accountability Supplemental Payment (QASP) program.
+SNF WQIP is authorized for dates of service January 1, 2023 through December 31, 2026.